CAFDataProcessing/worker-document/README.md

     rootDocument=task.document;
 }
 ```
-For more details of the `TaskEventObject` refer the java implementation of the class from package [TaskEventObject.java](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/TaskEventObject.java)
+For more details of the <a name="onProcessTask"></a>`TaskEventObject` refer the java implementation of the class, [TaskEventObject.java](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/TaskEventObject.java)

 ```
 /* global thisScript */